STUDENT BEHAVIOUR IN TASMANIAN GOVERNMENT SCHOOLS

 - Schools work with students to ensure that consequences for unacceptable behaviour are only used when necessary.

-- If your child is suspended it is your responsibility to look after them at home until the period of suspension finishes.
+- If your child is suspended from attending school it is your responsibility to look after them at home until the period of suspension finishes.

 Where can I get more information?